garryrot/telekinesis/README.md

 ### 1. Install

 1. Install the Mod
-2. Move the .psc file `TK_Telekinesis.psc` into a path where your Papyrus Compiler can find it.
+2. Move the Main .psc file `Tele.psc` into a path where your Papyrus Compiler can find it.
 For Creation Kit its probably something like `data/source/scripts` but I don't get its folder structure at all tbh.
 3. Connect your Toy via Bluetooth
-4. Open up Creation Kit and [Use the Papyrus Functions!](https://github.com/garryrot/telekinesis/blob/master/contrib/Distribution/Source/Scripts/TK_Telekinesis.psc)
+4. Open up Creation Kit and [Use the Papyrus Functions!](https://github.com/garryrot/telekinesis/blob/master/contrib/Distribution/Source/Scripts/Tele.psc)
 4. Alternatively: Install The Sample ESP (Telekinesis.Sample.7z), which demonstrates the use of those Papyrus Functions In-Game

 **Depdendencies**: `SKSE64`, `Skyrim SE`, `Address Library for SKSE Plugins`